ray-project/ray/doc/source/ray-air/tuner.rst

 .. note::
    Tuners can also be used to launch hyperparameter tuning without using Ray AIR Trainers.
-See :ref:`the Ray Tune documentation <tune-main>` for more guides examples.
+See :ref:`the Ray Tune documentation <tune-main>` for more guides and examples.

 Basic usage
 -----------